Diamond Designation: Three Diamond (Trendy food skillfully presented in a remarkable setting. Learn more about AAA Diamonds.)

 Signature Dish: The Lambs Club Burger

-Looking for a pre- or post-theater spot that feels as classy as Broadway itself?
-Located in the heart of midtown Manhattan in the AAA Four Diamond Rated Chatwal Hotel, The Lambs Club is a stylish alternative to many of the restaurant options in the theater district.
+Looking for a midtown restaurant that feels as classy as Broadway itself?
+Located inside the AAA Four Diamond Chatwal Hotel, The Lambs Club is a stylish choice.

 Chef and restauranteur Geoffrey Zakarian – whom you may recognize from Food Network as one of the stars of “The Kitchen” or as a judge on “Chopped” – and his staff, serve up seasonal American bistro and grill-style dishes with signature modern flair.
 Dressed in pops of show curtain red, the decor feels appropriately theatrical and tastefully retro.